Los Angeles schools shut down as staff strike for better pay - KESQ

 “I will make sure the wellbeing of L.A. students always comes first as I continue to work with all parties to reach an agreement to reopen the schools and guarantee fair treatment of all LAUSD workers,” Los Angeles Mayor Karen Bass said in a statement.

-Instructional aide Marlee Ostrow, who supports the strike, said she’s long overdue for a raise.
-The 67-year-old was hired nearly two decades ago at $11.75 an hour, and today she makes about $16.
+Instructional aide Marlee Ostrow, who planned to join picket lines, said she’s long overdue for a raise.
+The 67-year-old was hired two decades ago at $11.75 an hour, and today she makes about $16.
 That isn’t enough to keep pace with inflation and rising housing prices, she said, and meanwhile her duties have expanded from two classrooms to five.

 Ostrow blames the district’s low wages for job vacancies that have piled up in recent years.